 Create radio stations

 To create a station in iTunes Radio, tap the + button under My Stations and search for an artist, genre or song.
-Or choose from over 100 genre-focused or DJ-curated stations.
+Or choose a DJ-curated or genre-focused radio station.

 Edit radio stations